HD787/CHashMap/README.md

 void deleteHashMap(hashMap* hm) - to cleanup memory

-value* lookUp(hashMap* hm, char* key) - search hash map for spesific key, value object has void pointer attribute called "data" which contains the data, cast this into expected data type
+value* lookUp(hashMap* hm, char* key) - search hash map for specific key, value object has void pointer attribute called "data" which contains the data, cast this into expected data type

 void insert(hashMap* hm, char* key, void* val) - how to add to hash map, pass in key and pointer to the data representing the value